I have another crochet project for you this week crochet potholders for beginners!

 A couple of weeks ago, my mom requested that I figure out how to make a pair of potholders similar to the ones my great-grandmother made her over 50 years ago.
 I didn’t even have to ask which potholders she was referring to.
 I knew the pair well, as I witnessed them being used and used them myself my entire childhood.
 Through every move, in every military housing kitchen, those potholders were a constant.

-They were thick, white, and made with tight stitches and a loop on one corner that was frayed from time and use.
+These crochet potholders were thick, white, and made with tight stitches and a loop on one corner that was frayed from time and use.

 So, I went to my yarn stash to see if I had a cotton yarn that would be suitable for the project.
 I selected the Cotton XXL by Yarn Bee.
-I have worked with it enough to know it would be a great weight for a potholder.
+I have worked with it enough to know it would be a great weight for a set of crocheted potholders.
 I started working with it and it was perfect.
 It makes a thick potholder that will stand up to heat and the cotton is an easy, washable material that also stands up well to heat.

 - 9mm crochet hook – I love THESE, but THIS is the one I use in the video